shinneider/django_email_center/README.md

 	    ...
-	    EMAIL_CENTER_NO_SEND_EMAIL = False  # (Default: False) if true, all email(s) are stored but no sended EMAIL_CENTER_MAX_RETRY = 5  # (Default: 5) maximum number of attempts to send email(s) (Obs: in the future, I will create a job, for automatic retry, currently retry is manual, see "Manual send email")
+	    EMAIL_CENTER_NO_SEND_EMAIL = False  # (Default: False) if true, all email(s) are stored but no sended EMAIL_CENTER_MAX_RETRY = 5  # (Default: 5) maximum number of attempts to send email(s) (Obs: in the future, I will create a job, for automatic retry, currently retry is manual, see "Manual send email" or "Function for automatic send emails not sended")
         EMAIL_CENTER_ATTACHMENT_PATH = 'email_center/attachment/'  # (Default: 'email_center/attachment/') place where the attachments are stored
         EMAIL_CENTER_ASYNCHRONOUS_SEND_EMAIL = False  # (Default: False) if true, all email(s) are sended in asynchronous method
         EMAIL_CENTER_DJANGO_ADMIN_REGISTER = True  # if true, models are registered in Django Admin